When it is finally ours, this freedom, this liberty, this beautiful

 fleshing his dream of the beautiful, needful thing.

-These lines challenge us to consider what true remembrance looks like.
-It’s not enough to simply honor figures from the past with monuments; we must actively work to build a future that embodies their ideals.
+Robert Hayden’s “Frederick Douglass” is a complex and deeply moving poem that continues to resonate with readers today.
+It challenges us to consider what true remembrance looks like, suggesting that it is not enough to simply honor figures from the past with static monuments.
+Instead, we are called to actively work towards building a future that embodies their ideals, making their dreams a living reality.